 Kauai is the Hawaiian island where the opening scenes of Jurassic park were filmed.
 Remember those incredible dramatic mountains with sharp peaks and huge long waterfalls?
-I remember thinking as a kid how I’d love to see it one day.
-So I was super excited to go and do my first helicopter trip.
+As a ten year old watching Jurassic park I promised myself I’d go one day.
+It took a while…

 Note it was winter there when we visited (December) so we had a mix of sun, cloud and rain, but the temperature was generally in the 20s, except at night when it dipped into the teens a few times.
 The weather varies hugely and as with many islands there are micro-climates.
 It’s drier and sunnier in the south and wetter and greener in the north.

 Here are my top six highlights of Kauai in winter.

 1. Incredible Camp Sites Next to the Ocean